RayhanTabase/challenges/README.md

 # challenges
-Data structures and algorithm challenges from various sites such as leetcode hackerranker
+Data structures and algorithm challenges from various sites such as leetcode, hackerranker